chkgk/otree_file_upload/Readme.md

 ## Requirements
 Make sure to add ```pillow``` to the ```requirements.txt``` if you want to handle image uploads.

+## Limitations
+If you are using this on Heroku, uploaded will be delated upon dyno restart.
+This happens every day and whenever the dynos go to "sleep".
+This has to do with the way dynos work.
+More on the issue [here](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted).
+Thanks to Chris on the oTree user group for [pointing this out](https://groups.google.com/d/msg/otree/yDfxRkRQZrk/pONH-c5MAgAJ).

+_In its current form, my implementation is only suitable for use on your own server / computer, where you can make sure that the files are stored safely and are not deleted periodically._

+Note that it is possible to [store uploads in AWS S3 Storage Buckets](https://devcenter.heroku.com/articles/s3-upload-python) when using Heroku, but I have not looked into this, yet.

 ## Usage
 Creata a ```media``` folder in your project and add the following to your ```settings.py```.
 Uploaded files will be stored in the media folder.
 ```python